acruzr2021/robotica_movil/README.md

 ![diagramaEstados drawio](https://github.com/acruzr2021/robotica_movil/assets/92941137/0dd41046-b4f9-4b38-9a22-5c5131c25744)

 I thought that could be a great idea to implement a bumper as an additional security method, but if the robot collided from behind, detectted the right or left side since it does not have a rear sensor.
 If the robot collided on the right side (at the front) and it was implemented to go backwards, if it was then hit from behind, it could not get out of there and vice versa.
-Then I decided to include to the code a timer to change the states.
+Then, I decided to include to the code a timer to change the states.